-The number of our directors currently is fixed at six.
+The number of directors currently is fixed at six.
 CIRCOR's Board of Directors is divided into three classes, each of whose members serve for a staggered three-year term.
-The Board of Directors consists of two directors in Class I, whose terms of office will continue until the annual meeting of shareholders in 2003, two Class II directors, whose terms of office will continue until the annual meeting of shareholders in 2001, and two Class III directors, whose terms of office will continue until the annual meeting of shareholders in 2002.
+The Board of Directors consists of two directors in Class I, whose terms of office will continue until the annual meeting of stockholders in 2003, two Class II directors, whose terms of office will continue until the annual meeting of stockholders in 2004, and two Class III directors, whose terms of office will continue until the annual meeting of stockholders in 2002.
 The Class I directors are David F. Dietz and Thomas N. Tullo, the Class II directors are Dewain K. Cross and Daniel J. Murphy, III, and the Class III directors are David A. Bloss, Sr. and Timothy P. Horne.
-At each annual meeting of shareholders, a class of directors will be elected for a three-year term to succeed the directors of the same class whose terms are then expiring.
+At each annual meeting of stockholders, a class of directors will be elected for a three-year term to succeed the directors of the same class whose terms are then expiring.
+As noted previously, however, Mr. Horne recently announced his decision to not stand for re-election when his term expires at this year's Annual Meeting.
+As a result, the Board of Directors has voted to reduce the number of directors from six to five when Mr. Horne's term expires at the Annual Meeting, which will result in there being one Class III director.